 Jerzy Radwanek Poland

 Auschwitz, Poland… 1940 – Shortly after World War II began in September 1939, Jerzy Radwanek, a pilot in the Polish air force, was assigned to a secret intelligence mission.
 The Gestapo learned of the operation and arrested Jerzy before it was launched.
-In the fall of 1940, he was deported to Auschwitz.
+In December 1940, he was deported to Auschwitz.

 Although it would become the deadliest killing center during the Holocaust, Auschwitz began as a prison for Poles who opposed the German occupation of their country.
 Construction on the first part of the camp began in May 1940 when the Germans converted Polish army barracks near the town of Oswiecim, 37 miles west of Krakow, into a concentration camp.
 It would become known as Auschwitz I.